Sevi-S/HFO/README.md

-all matlab files are in foler named "Final" all experimental and trial code can be found in "testCode"
+all matlab files are in foler named "Final" all experimental and trial code can be found in "testCode".
+Procdure was done the order of this list